Friday Night Videos: Format change

 In January 1994, after years of falling ratings and seemingly becoming more and more insignificant in the wake of the cable television boom that allowed more households to have access to MTV, the show was retooled in an attempt to stay relevant.

 Beginning with the January 14 broadcast, production of the show moved to NBC Studios in Burbank from New York and the name was shortened to Friday Night.
 Additionally, it became less of a music video show and more of a general entertainment and variety program, featuring celebrity interviews, stand-up comedy, movie reviews, live performances, viewer polls, and comedy sketches.
 Subsequently, the show now only made room to air approximately two music videos per episode.
 The new format also brought two new hosts: comedians Henry Cho and Rita Sever.
+Comedian Peter Berman hosted 3 episodes with Rita Sever in 1994.
+One particularly memorable episode was on the night of the O.J Simpson low speed chase June 17, 1994.
 Brian Copeland delivered humorous commentary on the news of the week in his segment, "The World According to Copeland".
 In 1996, Sever took over as sole host.
 The old Video Vote segment, meanwhile, was brought back and renamed "Friday Night Jukebox."

 For the host segments after 1998, Sever would be seated or standing in front of the projection videoscreen on stage left of The Tonight Show with Jay Leno set, near the guest's entrance.